DJI-BrainHole/pineapple/Onboard-SDK-3.0/Onboard_SDK_Doc/en/ProgrammingGuide.md

 All structures and functions are implemented in `DJI_Type.h`and`DJI_API.h`.
 For more details, please refer source code.

 ---

+## System Configuration

+Before starting with the official library, developers should modify the `DJI_HardDriver` to inheritance the `HardDriver` class,  implement the lock and unlock functions, together with several other virtual functions.
+Then to create a new API sample with your inheritanced class working as the pointer of hardware interface.
+And creating two life-long threads(or one, at least) running sendPoll and readPoll functions repeatedly at last.
+(Note: the frequency should be lower 100Hz)

+We provide the example program in Linux and Windows platform with QT and pure terminal running environment.

 ## Callback mechanism

 For all commands which has return value mentioned in OPEN Protocol, developers can get the return value by callback functions.